 The next step is for the parties and their attorneys is to go to court for temporary orders.
 At this hearing the parties may agree upon temporary orders.
 Or they may present evidence to the judge.
 The purpose is to leave court with orders concerning custody, possession and access to children, child support, spousal maintenance, and other orders regarding persons and property.
 Among other things it is important to figure out who lives where and who pays important bills (mortgage, car payments, utilities, etc.).
 The orders are temporary until the parties agree upon final terms or a judge makes a ruling at a final trial.

-The attorneys for both spouses will take some time to conduct discovery (the process of obtaining information and documents from the other party) and negotiate settlement terms.
+The Family law attorney in Fort Worth for both spouses will take some time to conduct discovery (the process of obtaining information and documents from the other party) and negotiate settlement terms.
 Discovery will generally include answering of questions, admitting certain facts and production of document such as bank records and retirement accounts.
 In some cases attorneys may take oral depositions of the opposing party.